 Unfortunately, SEDA does not have any boarding or accommodation facilities.
 While some students at SEDA have relocated to undertake the program, this has been facilitated on an individual basis through family, friends and other organisations.

 SEDA classes are structured to be delivered in an applied learning setting.
-Students complete their senior secondary certificate, alongside VET qualifications in the areas of sport and recreation, via a hands-on curriculum.
+Students complete their senior secondary certificate, alongside VET qualifications/units in the areas of sport and recreation, via a hands-on curriculum.
 Students’ curriculum includes activities based in the classroom, the workplace and the community.

 No, all students leave their current school and attend the SEDA program full-time. .